 - Identity Authentication (aka: identity proofing)

-- To maintain the DirectTrust network clean of bad actors (e.g.: spammers), HISPs are required to confirm the true identity of participants in Direct Messaging prior to provisioning a Direct Address
+- To keep the DirectTrust network clean of bad actors (e.g: spammers), HISPs are required to confirm the true identity of participants in Direct Messaging prior to provisioning a Direct Address

 - Message Delivery Notification

 - Message completion acknowledgements collected and reported out by HISPs are considered to be irrevocable proof of message delivery and thus have important weight in legal and CMS reporting

 - Online and phone support for onboarding, connectivity issues and outages, and other service needs